cip-Mbrain/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that sets the mode of the file hello a script that sets the permission to the file hello
+ a script that sets the mode of the file hello script that sets the permission to the file hello a script that sets the mode of the file hello to